Code-Institute-Submissions/1-milestone-project/README.md

 - Colour picker

 ## Features
-This site uses the navbar feature from Bootstrap with an extra Navbar toggler function so navbar collapses in small screens.
-The Navigation Bar and Logo is sticky so the users can see a navigation bar all time while exploring this website that also means that they can quickly move to different sections very quickly.
+- This site uses the navbar feature from Bootstrap with an extra Navbar toggler function so navbar collapses in small screens.
+- The Navigation Bar and Logo is sticky so the users can see a navigation bar all time while exploring this website that also means that they can quickly move to different sections very quickly.
-The users can choose from the following menu items : *** Home About Portfolio Events SignUp ***
+The users can choose from the following menu items : **Home - About - Portfolio - Events - SignUp**

-Another features which are used in this website coming also from Bootstrap and those are modal components which were used to add an extra information (in ABOUT section) and add options to reserve a ticket for event (in EVENT section).
+- Another features which are used in this website coming also from Bootstrap and those are modal components which were used to add an extra information (in ABOUT section) and add options to reserve a ticket for event (in EVENT section).

-I also included input validation for the form fields and the email fields.
+- I also included input validation for the form fields and the email fields.

-Portfolio pictures are getting red on hover with the caption in the middle.
+- Portfolio pictures are getting red on hover with the caption in the middle.
 If the users click on them, they are linked to a new tab where they can download them.

 ## Features Left to Implement